ts1/BLEUnlock/README.md

 ## Installation

-Download zip file from [releases](https://github.com/ts1/BLEUnlock/releases), unzip and copy BLEUnlock to Applications folder.
+Download zip file from [releases](https://github.com/ts1/BLEUnlock/releases), unzip and copy to Applications folder.

 On the first launch, it asks your login password, which is required to unlock the lock screen.